CO2 Multi Sensor System

 - Max distance any sensor or horn/strobe can be from the tablet is 250 ft.

-- 1 year - See CO2Meter Terms and Conditions.
+- 1 year - See CO2Meter Terms and Conditions

-CM-7002 - Remote Relay Key Switch - the Remote Relay Key Switch unit add-on provides a unique push-button and key switch to mute and resets latch for all sensors connected to the tablet.
+CM-7002 - Remote Relay Key Switch - the Remote Relay Key Switch unit add-on provides a unique push-button and key switch to mute and reset latch for all sensors connected to the tablet.
 Click here, to order.

 CBL-7002 - Reset Unit Relay Cable - the CAT5 relay cable provides additional configuration for added sensor capabilities of the CM-7000.
 This cable is designed to be configured with the CM-7002 Reset Unit and can be wired to the CM-1026-5,6 Strobe Towers and SV-1027 Solenoid Valve.
 Click here, to order.